 12. Plaza de Constitucion

-Velez’s main square is very handsome, it includes the Posito (an art gallery and council office), City walls and the church of San Juan Bautista.
+Velez’s main square was very handsome (it’s currently getting a facelift, fingers crossed for trees and family-friendly planning), it includes the Posito (an art gallery and council office), City walls and the church of San Juan Bautista.

 13. El Posito

 El Posito was a municipal warehouse intended for the storage of grains, mainly wheat.
 This granary was built in the mid-18th century.
 The facade, is Baroque in style and divided into sections with semi-detached columns.
-It is the home to government offices on the 1st floor and on the ground floor an art gallery and council services.
+It is the home to government offices and on the ground floor a work space with free WiFi.

 Plaza de la Constitucion, Velez-Malaga, Malaga.